clojurewerkz/monger.docs/articles/getting_started.md

 It should take about 10 minutes to read and study the provided code examples.
 This guide covers:

  * Feature of Monger, why Monger was created
+ * Clojure and MongoDB version requirements
  * How to add Monger dependency to your project
  * Basic operations (created, read, update, delete)
  * Overview of Monger Query DSL
  * Overview of how Monger integrates with libraries like clojure.data.json and JodaTime.
- * GridFS support
- * Clojure and MongoDB version requirements

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a> (including images & stylesheets).
 The source is available [on Github](https://github.com/clojurewerkz/monger.docs).

 ## What version of Monger does this guide cover?